 Tycho Client

 Tycho Client helps you consume data from Tycho Indexer.
-It's the recommended way to connect to the Indexer data stream, whether you're using our hosted endpoint or running your own instance.
+It's the recommended way to connect to the Indexer data stream, whether you're using our or running your own instance.

 In this guide, you'll learn more about the Tycho Client and the streamed data models.